MoeraOrg/moeraorg.github.io/overview/authentication.md

 ---
 layout: overview
-title: Authorization
+title: Authentication
 body_class: body-green
 next: naming
 ---

-# Authorization
+# Authentication

-To add, edit or remove publications on your own node (we will call it *home node* by analogy with homepage) you need to authorize with any mechanism of your choice - login and password is the simplest one.
+To add, edit or remove publications on your own node (we will call it *home node* by analogy with homepage) you need to authenticate with any mechanism of your choice - login and password is the simplest one.

 But for other nodes such a simple mechanism does not fit.
 You cannot